vipulnj/Number-Shuffle-Game/README.md

-# Number-Shuffle-Game
+#Number Rearrange Game
-A game where (NxN - 1) are filled in with random numbers and the objective for the player is to arrange the number in ascending order.
+A puzzle/game where (NxN - 1) boxes are contain random numbers and the objective for the player is to re-arrange the numbers in an ascending order to crack it.